Overview of the SL1 User Interface

 To use the Finder tool to search for one or more elements:

-2. In the Finder modal page, select the checkboxes for the element types you want to search.
+2. Select the checkboxes for the element types you want to search.
 Choices are:

 • Organizations